-Figure 244 Management > Diagnostic
+Figure 209 Management > Diagnostic

-Table 175 Management > Diagnostic
+Table 145 Management > Diagnostic

-Ping Test ID 4 IPv4 Select this option if you want to ping an IPv4 address.
+LABEL DESCRIPTION Ping Test IPv4 Select this option if you want to ping an IPv4 address.
 Otherwise, select - to send ping requests to all VLANs on the Switch.
 IPv6 Select this option if you want to ping an IPv6 address.
-You can also select vian and specify the ID number of the VLAN to which the Switch is to send ping requests.
+You can also select vlan and specify the ID number of the VLAN to which the Switch is to send ping requests.
 Otherwise, select - to send ping requests to all VLANs on the Switch.
 IP Address/Host Name Type the IP address or host name of a device that you want to ping in order to test a connection.
 Click Ping to have the Switch ping the IP address.
-Source IP Address Type the source IP address that you want to ping in order to test a connection.
-Address Click Ping to have the Switch ping the IP address.
 Count Enter the number of ICMP Echo Request (ping) messages the Switch continuously sends.
 Trace Route Test IPv4 Select this option if you want to trace the route packets taken to a device with an IPv4 address.
 Otherwise, select - to trace the path on any VLAN.
 Note: The device to which you want to run a traceroute must belong to the VLAN you specify here.
 IPv6 Select this option if you want to trace the route packets taken to a device with an IPv6 address.
-IP Address/Host Name Enter the IP address or host name of a device to which you want to perform a traceroute. name Click Trace Route to have the Switch perform the traceroute function.
+IP Address/Host Name Enter the IP address or host name of a device to which you want to perform a traceroute.
+Nume Click Trace Route to have the Switch perform the traceroute function.
 This determines the path a packet takes to the specified device. ΠL Enter the Time To Live (TTL) value for the ICMP Echo Request packets.
 This is to set the maximum number of the hops (routers) a packet can travel through.
 Each router along the path will decrement the TTL value by one and forward the packets.
 When the TTL value becomes zero and the destination is not found, the router drops the packets and informs the sender.
 Wait Time Specify how many seconds the Switch waits for a response to a probe before running another traceroute.
 Queries Specify how many times the Switch performs the traceroute function.
-Cable Diagnostics Enter an Ethernet port number and click Diagnose to perform a physical wire-pair test of the Ethernet connections on the specified ports.
+Ethernet Port Test Enter a port number and click Port Test to perform an internal loopback test.
+Port This is the number of the physical Ethernet port on the Switch.
+Cable Diagnostics Enter a port number and click Diagnose to perform a physical wire-pair test of the Ethernet connections on the specified ports.
 The following fields display when you diagnose a port.
+Note: This feature is limited to within 100 meters only.
 Port This is the number of the physical Ethernet port on the Switch.
 Channel An Ethernet cable usually has four pairs of wires.
 A 10BASE-T or 100BASE-TX port only use and test two pairs, while a 1000BASE-T port requires all four pairs.
 This displays the descriptive name of the wire-pair in the cable.
 Pair status Ok: The physical connection between the wire-pair is okay.
 Open: There is no physical connection (an open circuit detected) between the wire-pair.
 Short: There is an short circuit detected between the wire-pair.
-Halmann The Switch failed to run eable diggreeties on the eable connected this part Unknown : The Switch failed to run cable diagnostics on the cable connected this port.
+Unknown: The Switch failed to run cable diagnostics on the cable connected this port.
+Unsupported: The port is a fiber port or it is not active.

-Table 175 Management > Diagnostic (continued)
+Table 145 Management > Diagnostic (continued)